Genivia/ugrep/README.md

                   line  is  selected  if it matches any of the specified patterns.
-                  This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or when option -f is used.
+                  This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or to specify a pattern after option -f.

            --exclude=GLOB
-                  Skip files whose path name matches GLOB (using  wildcard  match- ing).
-A  path  name glob can use *, ?, and [...] as wildcards, and \ to quote a  wildcard  or  backslash  character  literally.
+                  Skip files whose name matches GLOB (using wildcard matching).
+A glob  can  use  *,  ?,  and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
+If GLOB contains  /, full  pathnames  are  matched.
+Otherwise basenames are matched.
                   Note that --exclude patterns take priority over  --include  pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
-                  Exclude directories whose path name matches GLOB from  recursive searches.
+                  Exclude  directories  whose  name  matches  GLOB  from recursive searches.
+If GLOB contains /, full pathnames are matched.
+Oth- erwise  basenames are matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
 This option  may  be repeated.

            --exclude-from=FILE
-                  Read the globs from FILE and skip files whose path name  matches one  or more globs (using wildcard matching).
-Comments starting with a `#' and empty lines in FILE are ignored.
+                  Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
+Lines  starting  with a `#' and empty lines in FILE ignored.
+This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new-